roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-03 ****** byStoryTeller07© "You've done a good job of training your pet and it's nicely under control.
+"You've done a good job of training your pet and it's nicely under control.
 The shape of its pussy is just perfect.
 I don't like long dangly lips, these are cute," someone said.

  Brandi wanted to kick him in the balls to show him just how well trained she was.
 How dare a stranger look and comment on her exposed pussy!
 This situation was so alien it was difficult to know what to do.